Arizona Labor Laws Guide

 - Prohibiting employers from making credit checks without a candidate’s written permission,

-- Prohibiting the employer from performing drug testing if the testing is not necessary for the job in question, and
+- Prohibiting the employer from performing drug testing if the testing isn’t necessary for the job in question, and

 - Prohibiting employers from hiring undocumented candidates, under the Legal Arizona Workers Act (LAWL).

-It is important to remember that in cases where Arizona State law and Federal law overlap, the employer should comply with the law that benefits the employee more.
+Remember that in cases where Arizona state law and federal law overlap, the employer should comply with the law that benefits the employee more.

 Arizona termination laws

-The only caveat is that the termination cannot be considered legal if it is due to discrimination or retaliation against an employee.
+The only caveat is that the termination can’t be considered legal if it’s due to discrimination or retaliation against an employee.

 Arizona workplace discrimination laws